captbaritone/grats/website/docs/01-getting-started/01-quick-start.md

 ## Next steps

-Once you have Grats working in your code case, you can proceed to setup [Build Mode](./04-build-mode.md) for production use, and read about [Workflows](../05-guides/01-workflows.md) to learn how to integrate Grats into your develop ment workflows.
+Once you have Grats working in your code case, you can proceed to setup for production with the [Runtime API docs](../02-usage/01-runtime-api.mdx), and read about [Workflows](../05-guides/01-workflows.md) to learn how to integrate Grats into your develop ment workflows.